 For the examples below, we chose the Realistic criterion as the Relevant criterion is different for each person.

-1. Athletic Goal
+1. Fitness Goal

 Weak Goal Example